 Agile methodologies have become increasingly popular among businesses seeking to improve efficiency and responsiveness.
-However, transitioning to Agile can be challenging, and organizations may encounter several obstacles.
+However, business transformation to Agile can be challenging, and organizations may encounter several obstacles.
 In this article, we explore the most common challenges that businesses face when undergoing an Agile transformation.
 We provide effective strategies and best practices to overcome these challenges, regardless of the size or industry of your organization.

 We understand the challenges of Agile adoption and the importance of a successful transition.
 We’ve compiled our team’s expertise and experience to create a comprehensive guide to help you navigate the complexities of Agile transformation.